Mumbai Calling: Episodes

 These seven new episodes were originally scheduled to be broadcast in a prime-time slot in ITV's 2008 Winter Schedule, however the channel changed its mind and put the episodes "on the shelf".
-As a result, the new episodes were first seen on HBO India in 2008 and did not appear on UK screens until the end of May 2009.
+As a result, the new episodes were first shown on HBO India in 2008 and were not broadcast in the UK until the end of May 2009.